sleepymalc/MahjongBrick/README.md

 	Breakout clone, but with Mahjong 🀄️..?
 </i></b></p>

-## Background story
+## Abstract

-Xiao Ming and Xiao Gang are two sophomore students in Joint Institute.
+Xiao Ming and Xiao Gang are two sophomore students at Joint Institute.
 Just after their first year, they found out that they can't afford one more year's tuition fee.
-But just as they were about to give up and drop out, there is a mysterious person showed up and offered an weird opportunity to earn their tuition.
+But just as they were about to give up and drop out, there is a mysterious person showed up and offered a weird opportunity to earn their tuition.

 Who is that mysterious?
 And what is he trying to do?
 More to find out by yourself...